will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 });
 ```

-### Transactional Memory

-Software Transactional Memory, originally [explored](https://www.microsoft.com/en-us/research/publication/beautiful-concurrency/) in the context of Haskell, was an attempt to provide a concurrent programming model that avoided the use of locks.
-This essentially provides an optimistic like transactional concurrency control mechanism within a standard programming language environment.
-There have also been experimental attempts at integrating these techniques into other programming languages e.g. in [Python](https://dl.acm.org/doi/abs/10.1145/3359619.3359747).
-None of these appear mainstream, though.

 ### Dataflow Models

 There are a subset of research projects that take a similar, dataflow-oriented perspective on representing transactions.
 [Hackwrench](https://cs.nyu.edu/~apanda/assets/papers/hackwrench-vldb23.pdf) is a recent project that takes a particular view on the semantics of transactions explicitly as dataflow graphs.
 [Morty](https://www.cs.cornell.edu/~matthelb/papers/morty-eurosys23.pdf) is a another project that aims to innovate on concurrency control approaches througuh a similar "re-execution" style approach, but also adopts essentially a bespoke transactional programming model to make this work, based on a continuation-passing style programming model.
 This makes it easy to trace the dataflow and re-execute sub-chunks of the transactions as needed, but is also quite non-standard and is not clear in its mappability to SQL systems.